BasharatHaider246/BasharatHaider246/README.md

 - 🌱 Learning & Growing
 Enhancing my skills in MERN stack 🚀
-Exploring smart contracts and decentralized applications (DApps) 🔗 Preparing for exciting job and internship opportunities in 2025
+Exploring smart contracts and decentralized applications (DApps) 🔗 Preparing for exciting job and internship opportunities in 2026
-- 💞️ I’m looking to collaborate on Projects on Mern Stack and Blockchain
+- 💞️ I’m looking to collaborate on Projects on Mern Stack.
 - 📫 basharathaider37@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡🧐 Fun Fact: I can spend hours debugging a single line of code but somehow miss a missing semicolon for days! 😆💻